कोटमसर गुफा

 Description

 Other texts are obfuscating the cave description further.
 One is talking about "India's first and the world's seventh underground cave" (we can only imagine they talk about length) and tells the cave was 35 m below ground level and 1,371 m long.
 Another text calls it "the world's second longest natural caves", but we have no idea what they mean when they talk about "several blind wells".
-Another text, also calling it the second longest natural cave in the world, claims its length to be 330 m.
+Another text, also calling it the second-longest natural cave in the world, claims its length to be 330 m.
 One says "Kotumsar Caves are the caves which are about 2 km (1 mi) deep" and despite the fact that the conversion rate between kilometers and miles is somewhat strange, we are sure the caves are not that deep, we guess they also talk about the length.

 But the most funny story tells about the lack of oxygen deep inside the cave, as the reason for access restrictions.
 There are various reasons for such a dangerous situation, normally a high amount of carbon dioxide which forms "lakes" in lower sections.
 This may happen in karst caves, but is extremely uncommon.
 Long time ago there was an accident with people suffocating in a cave in India, which very well may be an Indian urban legend, but makes visitors and cave management equally nervous.
-Many show caves in India have unnecessary ventilation systems.
+Some show caves in India have unnecessary ventilation systems.